johnrm174/model-railway-signalling/README.md

 * Uses the RPi GPIO inputs (connected to external track sensors) to detect train movements:
     * Add 'Track Sections' to the schematic to provide a mimic diagram of train location.
     * Train designators then 'move' through the schematic based on 'signal passed' events.
+    * Alternatively, use 'track circuits' for an absolute indication of block occupancy
     * Track occupancy can then be used to support signal automation (see below).
 * Provides full prototypical operation of your layout - just like the real thing.
     * Signals can be interlocked with points, other signals and Track Sections ahead.